John Gosden: 2011–2012: Champion Trainer, Nathaniel and Masked Marvel

+2013–2014: Kingman and Taghrooda

 Gosden won six Group One races, and over 100 other races in 2013.
 He won the Falmouth Stakes with Elusive Kate, the Nassau Stakes with Winsili and the Yorkshire Oaks with The Fugue.
 Elusive Kate also won the Prix Rothschild, The Fugue won the Irish Champion Stakes, and Seek Again won the Hollywood Derby.
 Gosden was British Champions Series champion trainer in 2013.

 Gosden won eight Group One races in 2014, including the Irish 2,000 Guineas with Kingman and The Oaks with Taghrooda.
 Kingman also won the St. James's Palace Stakes, the Sussex Stakes and the Prix Jacques Le Marois.
 He also won the Prince of Wales's Stakes with The Fugue, the King George VI and Queen Elizabeth Stakes with Taghrooda and the Nassau Stakes with Sultanina.
 In November 2014, Kingman won the Cartier Award for Cartier Horse of the Year and Cartier Champion Three-year-old Colt.
 Taghrooda won the award for Cartier Champion Three-year-old Filly.